 Popular daytime activities include all sorts of watersports, and when the sun goes down, Tamarindo’s bars and restaurants buzz with activity.
 The gentle waves of Tamarindo Beach make this a suitable spot for beginner surfers.

-Two and a half hours south from San Jose International Airport on Costa Rica’s central Pacific coast is the vibrant town of Manuel Antonio, known for its national park of the same name.
-As one of Costa Rica’s most biodiverse regions, it offers nature lovers plenty of opportunity for wildlife spotting, bird watching, and hiking to study the region’s flora and fauna.
+Two and a half hours south of San Jose International Airport on Costa Rica’s central Pacific coast is the vibrant town of Manuel Antonio, known for its national park of the same name.
+As one of Costa Rica’s most biodiverse regions, it offers nature lovers plenty of opportunities for wildlife spotting, bird watching, and hiking to study the region’s flora and fauna.

 Because wildlife is often hidden under the canopies, guides know exactly where to look.
 For a sighting of the endangered bright blue feathered and red-bellied Quetzal, plan a visit in March or April during their mating season for your best chances.

 There is no need to join a tour.
 If you are renting a car in Costa Rica, you can just park and pay the entrance fee.
 This is what we did, go early so you can have the suspension bridge all to yourself before the tours arrive.

 We stayed in this really cute Vrbo for $100 a night.
 There are tons of others in the area.

 Set about 6 KM from the small town of La Fortuna is a mighty waterfall of the same name.
 Its roaring waters drop 65 meters down into a clear blue pool and are arguably the most visited waterfall in all of Costa Rica.